 “I’m not sure you can,” she said, and suggested a synthetic binder, which for me was not an option.
 I was determined to keep trying the way I had been, steadily adjusting mixing times and melting temperatures, using only the ingredients I believed in.
 I’d come this far and had to have faith I could get to the finish line.
 This business was my livelihood, in every sense of the word.
 I couldn’t let anything—not fears, not fatigue, not negative assumptions—get in the way.

 With each batch, I’d swipe the deodorant on my own underarms and leave for work.
-I’d test it for days, and if it seemed to be working I’d keep going, tracking its performance for a week or so.
+I’d test it for days, and if it seemed to be working, I’d keep going, tracking its performance for a week or so.
 I re-recruited Chris for testing, too.
-Any unwanted body odor was unacceptable, and we would laugh when I would frequently walk up to him and dig my nose into his underarm throughout the day, just as I had when developing my first formula.
+Any unwanted body odor was unacceptable, and we would laugh when I would walk up to him and dig my nose into his underarm throughout the day, just as I had when developing my first formula.
 When a formula failed, I went back into the kitchen that much more determined to get it right.
 Halfway into 2015, I was getting a lot closer.
 I was making smaller and smaller adjustments to a promising formula.
-One day at the office, I realized I’d been using the latest iteration for a week—and it was doing the job.
+One day at the office, I realized I’d been using the latest formulation for a week—and it was doing the job.
 It was easy to apply, stable, glided smoothly, and most importantly, it worked.

 “This is the one!”
 I told Chris and Oliver when I walked in the door.
 I’d done it.
 It was time to introduce this new member of the Schmidt’s family to the world.
 I couldn’t wait.